Silent film "The Artist" leads BAFTA nominations

 The best actor category is made up of Brad Pitt (Moneyball), Gary Oldman (Tinker Tailor Soldier Spy), George Clooney (The Descendants), Jean Dujardin (The Artist) and Michael Fassbender (Shame).

-Harry Potter star Daniel Radcliffe, who presented the nominations on Tuesday, was not shy about declaring his personal favourite for the acting prize.
+Harry Potter star Daniel Radcliffe, who presented the nominations on Tuesday, was not shy about declaring his personal favorite for the acting prize.

 "I'd love Gary Oldman to get one for 'Tinker Tailor', because he's fantastic and it's a great film," he said.